MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 Input file/string specification
 -------------------------------

-As shown above, ``isoenum`` command-line interface asks user to provide one required parameter ``<path-to-ctfile-file-or-inchi-file-or-inchi-string>`` which is file or string with information required to create isotopically-resolved ``InChI``:
+As shown above, the ``isoenum`` command-line interface asks the user to provide one required parameter ``<path-to-ctfile-file-or-inchi-file-or-inchi-string>``, which is the file or string with information required to create isotopically-resolved ``InChI``:

 * Path to ``CTfile`` (i.e. ``Molfile`` or ``SDfile``).